beyondstorage/go-storage/docs/rfcs/700-config-features-and-defaultpairs-via-connection-string.md

 - `s3://bucket_name/prefix?credential=hmac:xxxx:xxxx&default_server_side_encryption=xxxx&default_strorage_class=xxxx`

-Also, we generate the following function to support configure the default pair during initialization in the way of `WithXxx()`:
+To ensure the consistency of the semantics and behavior of the current two initialization methods for users, we generate the following function to support configure the default pair during initialization in the way of `WithXxx()` to achieve the same result as the way of connection string:

 Take `default_storage_class` for example: